blargoner/blargoner.github.com/index.md

 title: blargon
 ---

 Hello, visitor.
 My name is John Peloquin.
-I live in the [East Village][nyc] of Manhattan where I enjoy [making][video.stmarks] [videos][video.rockefeller] around the city.
+I live in the [East Village][nyc] of Manhattan where I enjoy [making][video.rockefeller] [videos][video.nemo] around the city.
 Sometimes I am mistaken for a pelican.

 ## Software